Zkitszo - The Real

 Ubuntu Server on Your Pi.
 Fast.

 Got a Raspberry Pi?
 Let's turn it into a legit server.
-No crap.
+No crap, no monitor, no fuss.

 • Your computer

-1. Grab the Raspberry Pi Imager (it's official, Google it).
+1. Grab the Raspberry Pi Imager (it's the official one).

 3. In the Imager:

-• CRITICAL: Click the gear icon.
-Set a hostname/password, enable SSH, and add your Wi-Fi details.
-This is the whole "headless" hack.
+• This is the important part: click the gear icon.
+Set a hostname and password, enable SSH, and add your Wi-Fi details.
+That's the whole headless trick right there.

 4. Click Write.

-1. Put that freshly flashed SD card into your Pi.
+1. Put the freshly flashed SD card into your Pi.

 2. Plug in the power.

 3. Walk away.
-Seriously.
-Give it 2-3 minutes.
-It's using cloud-init to set itself up.
+Seriously — give it 2-3 minutes.
+It's running cloud-init to set itself up from the details you baked in.
 Don't touch it.

 2. Open your terminal and type: